-- Cut several sprigs of mint (enough to fill a small pan)
+- Cut several sprigs (enough to fill a small pan).

 - Put them into the sauce pan with just enough water to cover them.

-- Bring the water to a boil and then remove it from the heat so the mint can steep overnight.
+- Bring the water to a boil and then remove it from the heat so it can steep overnight.